charles-dyfis-net/networkd-dispatcher/README.md

 Scripts are executed in the alpha-numeric order in which they are named, starting with 0 and ending with z.
 For example, a script named ```50runme``` would run before ```99runmenext```.

+Scripts are executed with some environment variables set.
+Some of these variables may not be set, since it's dependent upon the type of event.
+These can be used by scripts to conditionally take action based on a specific interface, state, etc.

+- ```IFACE``` - interface that triggered the event

+- ```STATE``` - systemd-networkd state received by daemon

+- ```ESSID``` - for wlan connections, the ESSID the device is connected to

+- ```ADDR``` - the ip address of the device

 ## Installation